elucian/bee/syntax/structure.md

 A _driver_ can read configuration file, define system constants, system variables, application menus, database connections and such.
 It is the application entry point.
 A driver can be terminated early using keywords: _halt_, or _fail_.
 Normally a driver file is ending with keyword: _over_ followed by a dot.

 ### Aspects
 An application architect can separate system concerns in multiple _aspects_.
 One aspect is a module located in _"src"_ folder.
-A driver can _play_ multiple aspects with parameters.
-Aspect result can be captured after execution using operator "+>".
-Not all _aspects_ have a results though.
+A driver can load the aspect and use its public members.
+Also an aspect can be executed multiple times.

 **execution**
-Aspects can not be executed in parallel but only sequential.
-We consider that various _aspects_ can depend on each other to be executed in order like a process.
-If one aspect fail the application should analyze the #error and continue or terminate the execution.
-To execute one aspect you use keyword: _play_ or _alter_;
+Aspects should be executed in a trial block.
+If one aspect fail the application should analyze the #error and resume or abort the trial block.
+To execute one aspect you use keyword: _play_.
+Aspect output can be captured using operator "+>".

 **notes:**
-* One aspect can accept parameters;
+* One aspect can accept input data;
-* One aspect can produce results;
+* One aspect can produce output data;
 * Usually aspect have rogue statements;
 * Usually aspect members are private;